JetBrains/teamcity-documentation/topics/duplicates-finder-java.md

 <td>

-Detect global libraries and module\-based JDK in the \*.iml files
+Detect global libraries and module-based JDK in the `*.iml` files

 </td>

 <td>

-_This option is available if you use an IntelliJ IDEA project._ In IntelliJ IDEA, the module settings are stored in \*.iml files, thus, if this option is checked, all the module files will be automatically scanned for references to the global libraries and module JDKs when saved.
+_This option is available if you use an IntelliJ IDEA project._ In IntelliJ IDEA, the module settings are stored in `*.iml` files, thus, if this option is checked, all the module files will be automatically scanned for references to the global libraries and module JDKs when saved.
 This helps ensure that all references will be properly resolved.

 <warning>